Alcampopiano/OpenQuestion/docs/docs/survey_dev.md

 or the :material-pencil: icon will take you to the survey designer (explained below) for a new or existing survey, respectively.

+In addition, the survey dashboard gives you access to OpenQuestion's reporting module which allows researchers to do the following:

+- build interactive charts with vega-lite
+    - charts can be built from survey data or datasets collected outside of OpenQuestion
+- Describe data using markdown widgets
+- Export reports as interactive HTML files

+Just click the chart icon and see the docs on [reporting](reporting.md) to learn more!

 **The survey dashboard**
 ![brd](img/dash.png)